 Master's Degree in Social Work, Family Education, or Child Development preferred Minimum of three years of experience in case management, home visiting experience, or work with at-risk families preferred.

-Bilingual language abilities required (English & Spanish)
+Bilingual language abilities preferred but not required (English & Spanish)

 Ability to climb stairs and ambulated in and out of locations in all weather.